IrenaNiu/Java-TetrisTest/README.md

 Tetris Game
 ======

 The classic arcade game.
-Five shapes of blocks: Right_L, Left_L, Long, Tee, and Squre.
+Five shapes of blocks: Right_L, Left_L, Long, Tee, and Squre. <br/>
+The unit tests are performed for BlockGrid, TetrisGrid and TetrisBlock three classes.

 ## **1. Requirements:**
 * Eclipse IDE for Java